Bankruptcy’s means test is a paper tiger in the San Francisco Bay Area.

 After you’ve put a roof over your head, there isn’t a lot left for all the other things that you need, like food, transportation and health care.
 All of those things are deductible on the means test as well.

-So, if you are servicing credit card debt, you are probably spending money on long ago purchases that is desperately needed for current expenses.
+So, if you are servicing credit card debt, you are probably spending money on long ago purchases that is desperately needed for current expenses, not to mention retirement savings.

 Know that the means test is not likely to bar you from bankruptcy.